 In some cases, the children might be required to be examined by a psychologist for an opinion on the condition of the children and whether or not it would be in their best interest to be taught at home.
 In those circumstances, it would be very wise for the parent hoping to home school to have a psychologist who is pro-home schooling examine the children and give his opinion as well.
 If the only psychological report comes from the side opposing the home schooling and/or from a psychologist with a bias against home education, the opinion will most likely be biased against home schooling the children in question.

 In view of the potential for challenges of home schooling in custody cases, it is important to have annual testing of the children in order to show that they are doing well academically and making progress in their education.
 This would also forestall attempts by those who might want to argue that the children are not receiving an adequate education and use that as an excuse to end home schooling for the children.

-THSC Association is developing a list of pro-home education family law attorneys and psychologists as a resource for home school parents who find themselves in these very difficult circumstances.
-If you are aware of family law attorneys and/or psychologists who would be willing to be listed in such a resource, please send that information to the Association so it can be made available.
+THSC Association is developing a list of pro-home education family law attorneys as a resource for home school parents who find themselves in these very difficult circumstances.
+If you are aware of family law attorneys who would be willing to be listed in such a resource, please send that information to the Association so it can be made available.